2016 Arizona Diamondbacks season

 The Arizona Diamondbacks' 2016 season was the franchise's 19th season in Major League Baseball and their 19th season at Chase Field and in Phoenix, Arizona.
-The team finished at 69–93 for their third consecutive losing season, while spending a majority of the season in a back-and-forth battle with the San Diego Padres at the bottom of the NL West standings.
+The team finished at 69–93 for their third consecutive losing season, while spending a majority of the season in a back-and-forth battle with the San Diego Padres at the bottom of the National League West standings.
 The Diamondbacks finished in fourth place.
 Following the season, General Manager Dave Stewart and Manager Chip Hale were fired.